 In recent times, some companies have started offering a working-from-home allowance covering several expenses and equipment that are necessary for working from home, such as a computer, appropriate desk and chair, and similar items.

-Employees are entitled to 10 days of paid leave after the first 6 months with the company.
-This can increase yearly.
+Full time employees in Japan are entitled to 10 days of paid leave after the first 6 months with the company provided that they worked at least 80 percent of working days during this period.
+This increases yearly up to 20 days of paid leave.
 However, there is no separate sick leave, so annual leave must be used for sick days as well.
+The number of paid leave days for part time employees is different and depends on the number of working days.

 Leave can be provided for special occasions such as family funerals or your wedding.
 In some cases, companies may offer additional leave for birthdays or other occasions.